expo/expo/docs/versions/unversioned/workflow/publishing.md

 ## How to Publish

-To publish a project, click the Publish button in XDE.
-(It’s in the upper right of the window.)
-If you're using `exp`, run `exp publish`.
+To publish a project, click the Publish button in Expo Dev Tools.
+(It’s in the left side bar.)
+If you're using command line, run
+`expo publish`.
 No setup is required, go ahead and create a new project and publish it without any changes and you will see that it works.

 When you do this, the packager will minify all your code and generate